iWisp360/animeflv-fetcher/README.md

 Install the .deb package in Releases with the tools offered within your distro, if they aren't included you can install gdebi

-For other distros you can download the bin included in Releases, install bs4 and cloudscraper for python and move the bin to your $PATH

 ```sh
 sudo apt install gdebi
 ```